 Many popular tourist attractions in Taipei are historical landmarks.
 This guide introduces six historical places to visit in Taipei – including Longshan Temple, Bopiliao Old Street, Ximending Red House, Taiwan Presidential Palace, 228 Peace Memorial Park, and National Chiang Kai-Shek Memorial Hall – with bits of Taiwan history through a storytelling, and explains why you should not miss these places when visiting Taipei, Taiwan.

 When I was climbing the stairs to the Chiang Kai-shek Memorial Hall, one of Taipei’s most popular tourist sites, I overheard a conversation between a mom and her kid.
-She was explaining to her son that Chiang Kai-shek was “Taiwan’s national hero,” and the place was built to celebrate his “great achievements” for “his country.”
+She was explaining to her son that Chiang Kai-shek (CKS) was “Taiwan’s national hero,” and the place was built to celebrate his “great achievements” for “his country.”
 (Bear with me.
 You will understand all the quotation marks I used after reading this post.)

 How could a foreign vacationer have known that Chiang Kai-shek is the most controversial political figure in Taiwan if no one told her otherwise?
 Although my intention is not to go over the details of Taiwan’s long history or discuss politics, I think it is essential to understand some critical moments of Taiwan’s history and cultural significances as a traveler.
-(Otherwise, you might miss the mark, like the mom I encountered at Chiang Kai-shek Memorial Hall.)
+(Otherwise, you might miss the mark, like the mom I encountered at CKS Memorial Hall.)
 That’s how I like to travel, anyway.
 Since you are reading this, I assume you do, too.

 Pin it for later!